Generalized virial theorem for contact Hamiltonian systems: Contact geometry

 \subsection{Contact Hamiltonian dynamics}

 With the basic understanding of contact manifolds as introduced above, let us describe Hamiltonian dynamics analogous to the symplectic case.
-For a function \(h \in C^\infty(\mathcal{M}_c,\Re)\), there is an associated vector field \(X_h\) defined by the combined conditions where it may be shown that this too is a vector bundle isomorphism between \(T\mathcal{M}_c\) and \(T^*\mathcal{M}_c\).
-The vector field \(X_h\) is known as the contact Hamiltonian vector field associated with the function \(h\) and in local coordinates, it takes the following form:
+For a function $h \in C^\infty(\mathcal{M}_c,\mathbb{R})$, there is an associated vector field $X_h$ defined by the combined conditions The vector field $X_h$ is known as the contact Hamiltonian vector field associated with the function $h$ and in local (Darboux) coordinates, it takes the following form:

-Clearly, this vector field does not conserve \(h\) along its flow, i.e.
+Clearly, this vector field does not conserve $h$ along its flow, i.e.

-Furthermore, the flow is not volume preserving as can be checked from its divergence, i.e. Thus, some of the nice properties of (symplectic) Hamiltonian vector fields are not present in their contact geometric counterparts.
-However, it is very easy to see that if \(h\) becomes independent of \(s\), then the contact vector field acquires all the properties of a symplectic vector field because \(\xi(h) = 0\).
-In that case, \(s\) is simply the action but we would for obvious reasons, not be interested in such situations.
+which may also be seen without referring to the local (Darboux) coordinate expressions just by contracting the second amongst Eq. (\ref{contactvecdef}) with $X_h$ and then using the first one.
+Furthermore, the flow is not volume preserving because where the divergence of $X_h$ is found to be Thus, some of the nice properties of (symplectic) Hamiltonian vector fields are not present in their contact-geometric counterparts.
+However, it is very easy to see that if $h$ becomes independent of $s$, then the contact vector field acquires all the properties of a symplectic vector field because $\xi(h) = 0$.